Wasswaishaq123/MenusandpanelsTask4/README.md

-# Menusandpanels
-This a Java Swing Application that includes JPanels and a JMenu.
-My work  automation by trigger

 # **Menusandpanels**
 The SIM Card Registration System is a Java-based application designed to facilitate the registration, deregistration, and management of SIM card details.